Fuel CompareMyFitnessPal vs YAZIO11 min read

 Winner: MyFitnessPal

 YAZIO's database is smaller, with better regional coverage for European products.
 But the database has a more serious problem than size: data integrity.
 Users consistently report that nutrition values in the app do not match the values on actual product packaging.
-Phantom entries appear in daily logs — foods that were never logged inflate calorie totals without explanation.
+Phantom entries appear in daily logs.
+Foods that were never logged inflate calorie totals without explanation.
 Custom food entries trigger dead-end errors that say "data doesn't add up" with no resolution path.
 After app updates, the calendar breaks, displaying incorrect daily summaries or failing to load historical data.

-Barcode Scanning
+05Barcode Scanning

 Winner: YAZIO

-Design and Daily Experience
+06Design and Daily Experience

 Winner: YAZIO

 MyFitnessPal is more functional than beautiful.
 The interface has accumulated layers of features over nearly two decades, and the result feels dated in places.
 Navigation works but is not elegant.
 The ad-supported free tier adds visual clutter that further degrades the experience.
-MyFitnessPal Premium cleans up the ads but does not modernize the design.
+Premium cleans up the ads but does not modernize the design.

-The caveat: YAZIO's polish masks deeper issues.
+For users who open their nutrition app multiple times per day and want each interaction to feel smooth, YAZIO delivers a meaningfully better experience.
+The caveat is that YAZIO's polish masks deeper issues.
 Post-update, the calendar breaks and displays incorrect daily summaries.
-Phantom entries appear overnight, inflating calorie totals with foods that were never logged.
+Phantom entries appear overnight.
 Switching phones causes historical data to fail to load.
-Cross-device sync is inconsistent.
-MyFitnessPal's interface is less attractive but generally more stable underneath — the experience is not as pleasant, but the data tends to persist correctly across sessions and devices.
+MyFitnessPal's interface is less attractive but generally more stable underneath.

-Monetization and Pricing
+07Monetization and Pricing

 Winner: YAZIO